armory/documentation/_overview/fiat-permissions-overview.md

 ## Overview

 Fiat is the microservice in Spinnaker responsible for authorization (authz) for the other Spinnaker services.
 By default it is not enabled, so users are able to perform any action in Spinnaker.
 This page describes how Fiat interacts with other Spinnaker services, but at a high level, Fiat works with the following Spinnaker services:

 * Clouddriver for account permission
 * Front50 for application permissions
 * Igor for build services permissions

+When Fiat is enabled, users start with no permissions and must be explicitly granted permissions.

 ## Requirements

 To use Fiat, you need an external identity provider.
 Create the user roles and maintain them in the identity provider.
 Fiat controls what permissions are mapped to roles.

 Fiat supports the following identity providers:
 * SAML
 * LDAP
 * Oauth
 * X509

+## Spinnaker services

 ## Clouddriver accounts